MarcosRigal/AutoDir/README.md

 4. Open a terminal in the same directory and run:

          chmod u+x AutoDir.sh

+5. Also install:

+         sudo apt-get install tree

-5. Now run:
+6. Now run:

          nano ~/.bashrc

-6. And at the end of the file add the following line with CTRL + SHIFT + V:
+7. And at the end of the file add the following line with CTRL + SHIFT + V:

          alias AutoDir='cp /home/marcos/Documents/AutoDir.sh . && ./AutoDir.sh && rm AutoDir.sh'

-7. Change your path to the path where the original file is located.
+8. Change your path to the path where the original file is located.
-8. Press CTRL + X.
+9. Press CTRL + X.
-9. Press Y and enter to save the file.
+10. Press Y and enter to save the file.
-10. And now run:
+11. And now run:

          source ~/.bashrc